MahendraGL/Raspberry-Pi-Powered-Image-Captioning-and-LoRa-Communication-Integration/README.md

 # Raspberry-Pi-Powered-Image-Captioning-and-LoRa-Communication-Integration
 This project introduces an IoT system comprising a Raspberry Pi Model 4B, LoRa communication technology, and a microphone for both speech recognition and auditory input.
 These components work collaboratively to execute tasks of real-time image caption generation, caption communication, and the conversion of captions into audio files.
 The audio files are then played back in real time, transforming the system into a comprehensive solution for image analysis and auditory feedback.
 # The workflow of the project is as follows:
--To begin, we establish two distinct LoRa nodes, denoted as node-1 and node-2, each assigned a unique address.
+To begin, we establish two distinct LoRa nodes, denoted as node-1 and node-2, each assigned a unique address.
 These nodes are constructed utilizing Raspberry Pi Model 4B boards, equipped with LoRa hat components for facilitating Long Range Communication.
 - Node-1 is designated as the transmitter, responsible for sending data, while Node-2 functions as the receiver, tasked with capturing and processing the transmitted information.
 - At Node-1, a Pi-camera is integrated for capturing images, and a microphone is connected to facilitate speech input.
 The pre-trained VGGNet model is employed for inference, and it is deployed directly on the Raspberry Pi 4.
 This configuration transforms the Raspberry Pi 4 into an edge device, capable of functioning as an image-caption generator.